You may start noticing signs of voles around your yard, such as narrow surface runways, small burrow openings, or damage to plants and lawns.

 11. Remove Food Sources

-Another simple thing you can do to keep voles away permanently is to remove their food sources.
+Another simple way to help discourage voles from staying in your yard is to remove their food sources.

 They’ll go somewhere else if there’s no food for them.
-So secure crops they’ll likely feast on, wrap tree trunks, etc.
+Protect bulbs, garden crops, and young trees whenever possible.

 13. BONIDE MoleMax

-If you are looking for something more potent that works fast, then BONIDE MoleMax is your solution.
-It is made from natural ingredients, and it is safe to use around children and pets.
+If natural DIY methods are not enough, you may consider a commercial repellent such as BONIDE MoleMax.
+It is made from natural ingredients and is safe to use around children and pets.

 The active ingredients in this product are castor oil and Fuller’s earth.
 These ingredients have long been used as natural repellents for small animals such as voles, gophers, armadillos, and moles.